*Waiting lists begin on the Monday prior to sold out concerts. Contact the Box Office at (941) 953-3434 to be placed on a waiting list.

 |Price||$10 at the door|

-Enjoy a one hour preview of this Masterworks concert brought to you by the Sarasota Orchestra Association.
+Enjoy a one hour preview of this Masterworks concertbrought to you by the Sarasota Orchestra Association.
 It is an informative and enjoyable opportunity for any classical music lover to learn more about music and to heighten appreciation of the program pieces.
-The preview features Joe Holt leading a musically illustrated discussion.
+The preview features Dr. Joseph Holt, Artistic Director of Gloria Musicae, leading a musically illustrated discussion.
+(Due to rehearsal schedule, Music Director Anu Tali and Soloist Ray Chen will not be present at 'A Classical Conversation.')

 ||Ray Chen, violin||